danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 registered for that MIME type may inspect the file further and do a second layer of dispatch based on its contents/layout.

-## Managing a variety of return types
+## Support a variety of data structures

 Is it possible to standardize on one return type for `read()`?
 It seems that the Reader protocol would need to support at least tabular and non-tabular data: